 Before Lunch: A Walk Through Prague’s Tourist Dyad

-After quickly picking me from my hostel, we (me and 7 other German guests who were also a part of the tour) drove through the scenic ride up above Prague Castle, from where we started our half-day walk across a few highlights and the many blissful neighborhoods.
-And first in the list was a walk through Prague Castle.
+After quickly picking me from my hostel, we (me and 7 other German guests who were also a part of the tour) drove through the scenic ride up above Prague Castle, from where we started our half-day walk across a few highlights and the many blissful neighbourhoods.
+And first on the list was a walk through Prague Castle.

-Getting to Prague Castle, unless you’ve your own transport can be tough, or at least time consuming, as you are required to take a tram (number 22) to the castle and then wait in significantly longer queues to get your ticket, and pass through.
-And that’s exactly when paid guided tours feel blissful.
+Getting to Prague Castle, unless you’ve your own transport can be tough, or at least time-consuming, as you are required to take a tram (number 22) to the castle and then wait in significantly longer queues to get your ticket and pass through.
+And that’s exactly when paid guided tours feel quite blissful.

-Everyday thousands of tourists pass though this remarkable attraction in Prague, with some of them taking the usual selfies, while others, opting for a more detailed self portrait.
+Every day thousands of tourists pass through this remarkable attraction in Prague, with some of them taking the usual selfies, while others, opting for a more detailed self-portrait.